 Protests against the World Trade Organization, the International Monetary Fund and the World Bank in Seattle and Washington, D.C. inspired important new alliances, particularly between environmentalists and organized labor.
 At the same time, it became clear that much work needed to be done if the leadership and priorities of communities of color were to become integral parts of this emerging movement for global justice.
 In response, Philadelphia-area activists of color came together with white allies in the spring of 2000 to form the Brown Collective.
 The group’s main goal was to organize youth in communities of color around the local impact of economic globalization.
-The Collective trained people to participate in protests during the Republican National Convention, against police brutality, corporate greed and the increasing use of prisons as warehouses for young people of color.
-It also initiated a continuing series of educational programs about the criminalization of youth, the prison industry and the state of our educational system.
-In barely a year of existence, the Brown Collective has rapidly established itself as an important voice for young people of color across the Delaware Valley.
+The Collective trained people to participate in protests during the Republican National Convention, against police brutality, corporate greed, and the increasing use of prisons as warehouses for young people of color.
+It also initiated a continuing series of educational programs about the criminalization of youth, the prison industry, and the state of our educational system.
+Barely a year after its foundation, the Brown Collective has rapidly established itself as an important voice for young people of color across the Delaware Valley.

 Spiral Q Puppet Theater ingeniously blends the old with the new to help local communities make powerful statements about global inequality.
-Drawing on a century-old tradition of political pageantry, founder Mattyboy Hart and a team of staff and volunteers use larger-than-life puppets to put on neighborhood pageants, demonstrations and street performances for social change.
+Drawing on a century-old tradition of political pageantry, founder Mattyboy Hart and a team of staff and volunteers use larger-than-life puppets to put on neighborhood pageants, demonstrations, and street performances for social change.
 Spiral Q works cooperatively with community members and organizations to develop programs, messages and props that respond to their aesthetics, concerns and agendas.
 As Hart explains, “This type of theater is advantageous to poor people.
 It’s fairly inexpensive, it’s mobile, and it’s an easy way to tell complex stories by mostly untrained people.
-It’s the type of theater available to anyone.”
-Anyone, who has participated in an open studio night, walked along the route of the annual “Peoplehood” parade or merely seen a giant puppet head bobbing up and down above a crowd of demonstrators, has felt the visceral impact of Spiral Q’s art.
+It’s the type of theater available to all.”
+Anyone who has participated in an open studio night, walked past the annual “Peoplehood” parade, or merely seen a giant puppet head bobbing up and down above a crowd of demonstrators, has felt the visceral impact of Spiral Q’s art.
 More than building puppets, Spiral Q is resisting the culture of uniformity brought on by economic globalization.

 The Polly Brinley Outstanding Volunteerism Award